micmejia/bible-dump/AMPC/Luke/Luke 16.md

-And I tell you, make friends for yourselves by means of unrighteous mammon ([^h]deceitful riches, money, possessions), so that when it fails, they [those you have favored] may receive _and_ welcome you into the everlasting habitations (dwellings).
+And I tell you, make friends for yourselves by means of unrighteous mammon (deceitful riches, money, possessions), so that when it fails, they [those you have favored] may receive _and_ welcome you into the everlasting habitations (dwellings).